-- Install water heater in accordance with instruction manual and CAN/CSA B149.1 - To avoid injury, combustion and ventilation air must be taken from outdoors. - Do not place chemical vapor emitting products near water heater.
+Preathing Hazard - Carbon Monoxide Gas Install water heater in accordance with the instruction manual and CAN/CSA-B149.1 To avoid injury, combustion and ventilation air must be taken from outdoors.
+Do not place chemical vapor emitting products near water heater.
 Breathing carbon monoxide can cause brain damage or death.
 Always read and understand instruction manual.